 - EBIT: 3.5% Growth Rate in Year 1 and Increase of +1.5% / Year

-- CapEx: 5.0% Growth Rate in Year 1 and Increase of +2.0% / Year
+- Capex: 5.0% Growth Rate in Year 1 and Increase of +2.0% / Year

 - Total Interest Expense: Decline by –$2m / Year

-By the end of Year 5, EBITDA is growing at 12.0% year-over-year (YoY), EBIT is growing by 9.5%, and CapEx is growing at 13.0%, which shows how the company’s operations are growing.
+By the end of Year 5, EBITDA is growing at 12.0% year-over-year (YoY), EBIT is growing by 9.5%, and Capex is growing at 13.0%, which shows how the company’s operations are growing.

 In contrast, the company’s total interest expense is declining from $30m in Year 0 to $20m by the end of Year 5, suggesting the company’s debt principal is declining, which directly leads to lower interest expense since interest is a function of the amount of the outstanding debt principal.

-Interest Coverage Ratio Example Calculation
+3. Interest Coverage Ratio Calculation Example

 Once all the forecasted years have been filled out, we can now calculate the three key variations of the interest coverage ratio.